···

 Stay Curious

-"What am I learning about myself?" is more useful than "What's my plan?"
+"What am I learning?" is more useful than "What's my plan?"

 Don't Rush the Start